Rashandeep/COV_PROJECT/README.md

 * The **FACE MASK DETECTOR** could be used at the entry points and can be combined with the automatic door systems.
 So, the entry of the people will be only if they wear face masks.
 Also, the face mask detector can be installed in CCTV cameras in a workplace/public place that could keep a check on people if they are violating the face mask protocol.
 Heavy fines can be kept based on that.

 * The **SOCIAL DISTANCING DETECTOR** could be used in CCTV cameras of an organization to make sure that this protocol is being followed in the premises of the organization.
 If the social distancing protocol is being violated, it will start to give a warning.
 Hence, the entire picture could be viewed by the organizations’ members via the CCTV monitor.
 If there is a continuous warning, then the person who is violating this protocol could be caught.

-* The **CORONAVIRUS COVID-19 NUMBER OF CASES TRACKER WITH IMMEDIATE MEDICAL CONSULTANCY APPLICATION** could be installed in the LED Boards in public places to update the people about the number of (active, recovered and death) cases in their country.
-Also, there is an email service that is enabled for the members of an organization to contact a nearby doctor online if he/she is feeling sick or having COVID-19 symptoms.
-Hence, safety is completely ensured.

 ## DEVELOPERS